LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ![enter image description here](http://127.0.0.1/assets/lab6-9.png)

 ## Set up Django App
-In this step, we will modify the Django App to display a simple "Hello, World" message when visiting `/polls` page and display the admin interface when vist
+In this step, we will modify the Django App to display a simple "Hello, World" message when visiting the `/polls` route and display the admin interface when visiting `/admin` page.

 ### [1] Edit `polls/view.py`
 In `polls/views.py`, create a view that returns a simple HTTP response "Hello World":
 ```